brano-holy/arch-linux-installer/README.md

 2. Download binary from [Releases](https://github.com/brano-holy/arch-linux-installer/releases)
 page or build and download your own binary.

-3. Edit config file as you need (you may ommit this step if you specify options as command line arguments).
+3. Edit config file as you need (you may omit this step if you specify options as command line arguments).

 4. Run `arch-linux-installer`.